jn1z/OTF/README.md

 # OTF (On-The-Fly) Algorithms

-See the paper [Deconstructing Subset Construction: Reducing While Determinizing]() for more details.
+See the paper [Deconstructing Subset Construction: Reducing While Determinizing](https://arxiv.org/abs/2505.10319) for more details, submitted for publication.

 ## The following new algorithms are implemented: